phenotypic/homebridge-nodemcu-relay/README.md

 ### Using the STATE feature

 As mentioned in the [Available Features](#available-features) section, you can request `/STATE` from your NodeMCU to be returned either `1` or `0` depending on the state.
-This can be useful if you would like to know the state of the reley especially if it is useful for smart integration.
+This can be useful if you would like to know the state of the relay for smart integration.